zeling595/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extension**
-*1a. invalid date, name, room.
+1a.
+User inputs invalid date, name, room.
     1a1: ConciergeBook throws an error message.
     Use case resumes at step 1.